Paying for a Vehicle

 Purchasing an Automobile

 In this lesson, students research and select an automobile for themselves or a fictional character.
-(To access these resources, you will need to register for a free account and verify that you are an educator.)
+(To access these resources, you will need to register for a free account and verify that you are an educator.
+Once logged in, the link above will take you directly to the resource.)

 Convertible or Clunker: Automobile Purchases